 A second High-level Meeting was convened in New York City in 2014.
-At this meeting, Member States made four time-bound commitments to help achieve the ‘25by25’ target.
-The four time-bound commitments that Member States are working towards are:
+At this meeting, Member States made four time-bound commitments to help achieve the 25by25 targets:

-At the HLM in 2018, Member States will review their progress on NCDs, both nationally and globally, and towards the 4 time-bound commitments.
+At the HLM in 2018, Member States reviewed their progress on NCDs, both nationally and globally, and towards the 4 time-bound commitments.
 Given the scale of the global NCD epidemic, progress so far has been inadequate, and urgent action is needed.

-The 2030 Agenda for Sustainable Development (‘2030 Agenda’) is the latest global development strategy, which was adopted in September 2015 by world leaders at a UN Summit in New York to end extreme poverty, fight inequality and injustice and protect the planet.
+The 2030 Agenda for Sustainable Development (“2030 Agenda”) is the world’s foremost global development strategy, which was adopted in September 2015 by world leaders at a UN Summit in New York to end extreme poverty, fight inequality and injustice and protect the planet.
 The 2030 Agenda and the accompanying Sustainable Development Goals (SDGs) officially came into force on 01 January 2016, and will last for 15 years.